In the media

 Find out more about the people in this group.

-Our Professorship belongs to the Department of Environmental Systems Science, which is located in the CHN building at Universitaetstrasse 16, in the heart of Zurich, and only 10 minutes from the main train station.
+The Ecosystem Management professorship belongs to the Department of Environmental Systems Science, which is located in the CHN building at Universitaetstrasse 16, in the heart of Zurich, and only five minutes from the main train station.
 The nearest tram stop is "Haldenbach" for number 9 and 10 trams.

 Institute for Terrestrial Ecosystems